puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-to-the-mac.md

 ---
-title: "Deploy Microsoft Edge for macOS using Jamf" ms.author: srugh
+title: "Automate Microsoft Edge for macOS deployment" ms.author: srugh
 author: kelleyvice-MSFT
 manager: laurawi
-ms.date: 07/12/2019
+ms.date: 08/15/2019
 audience: ITPro
-ms.topic: reference
+ms.topic: procedural
 ms.prod: microsoft-edge
 localization_priority: medium
 ms.collection: M365-modern-desktop
-description: "Documentation for automating Edge deployment with Jamf."
+description: "How to automate Microsoft Edge for macOS deployment with Intune and Jamf."
 ---

 # Deploy to macOS

 You can deploy Microsoft Edge for macOS using Microsoft Intune or Jamf.

-> [!NOTE]
+>[!NOTE]
-> This article applies to Microsoft Edge version 77 or later.
+>This article applies to Microsoft Edge version 77 or later.

 ## Deploy Microsoft Edge for macOS using Microsoft Intune